9 Best Air Miles Credit Cards in Singapore (Jun 2024)

 But premium air miles credit cards for those more well off tend to offer better air miles earn rates and/or sign-up bonuses.

-For instance, the American Express The Platinum Card is handing out a welcome bonus of 135,000 Membership Rewards points when you sign up for the card.
-That’s worth a return trip to the USA West Coast!
-Alternatively, you can receive S$500 Statement Credits + 69,500 Membership Rewards points.
 The catch?
-You must be prepared to fork out an annual fee of S$1,744 and meet the minimum spend requirement of $6,000 within the first 2 months of card approval.
+You must be prepared to fork out an annual fee of S$1,744 and meet the minimum spend requirement of $8,000 within the first 6 months of card approval.

-And while Amex hasn’t disclosed the exact minimum income requirement, the usual $30,000 sum probably won’t cut it.
+While Amex hasn’t disclosed the exact minimum income requirement for the American Express The Platinum Card®, the usual $30,000 sum probably won’t cut it.

 12. What are air miles and how do they work?